 Andrew is a registered architect in the State of Massachusetts and Certified LEED AP by the USGBC.
 A graduate of Wentworth Institute & Technology with Dual Degrees in Architecture and Building Construction Technology.
 He is an active member of the American Institute of Architects, Boston Society of Architects, Urban Land Institute, and the Congress of New Urbanism.

-David manages the real estate sourcing, construction, financial structuring, and analysis for various development projects for Civico.
+David is actively involved in the deal sourcing, construction, financial structuring and analysis for various development projects for CIVICO.
 Over the last 15 years David has been involved in a variety of real estate roles, including mortgage or real estate brokerage both commercial and residential, valuations, investing, property management, bank liquidations, and development.

 David also has worked for Kiewit Construction Company as a Health and Safety Officer, became a mortgage broker with Cornerstone Mortgage and quickly became VP of Sales and Mortgage Operations.
 In 2006 David purchased a real estate firm and the company grew to one of the largest in the North East servicing asset management companies and banks.
 David has been personally involved with thousands of real estate transactions locally and nationally and has been recognized for being in the top 1%, Chairman’s Circle level with Berkshire Hathaway Home Services.
 He is a graduate of Massachusetts Maritime Academy.

-John is actively involved in deal sourcing, project feasibility, investor relations and development management.
+John is actively involved in deal sourcing, project feasibility, investor relations and development management for CIVICO.
 He has designed, permitted and constructed mixed-use buildings locally, nationally, and internationally.
 His 15 years of experience as an investor, developer and architect serve to guide his principled approach to new projects.

 Most recently he served on the management team at Samuels & Associates on the Landmark Center Redevelopment Project.
 During his work on this complex mixed-use project of more than 1.5 million square feet, he played a key role in the management of the design, construction, leasing, and financing processes.